+"Hazing" is an induction, initiation or membership process involving harassment which produces public humiliation, physical or emotional discomfort, bodily injury or public ridicule or creates a situation where public humiliation, physical or emotional discomfort, bodily injury or public ridicule is likely to occur.

+"Indecent" means grossly inappropriate or offensive to manners or morals.

+"Insubordination" means not following directive of an adult; being disobedient.

+"Intimidation" means intentionally placing another person in fear of imminent physical injury.

+"Investigatory Interview" an information seeking activity.

+"Larceny or Other Theft Offenses" means unlawful taking and carrying away of personal property with the intent to deprive the rightful owner of property.
+Permanently or unlawfully withholding property from another.

+"Loitering" means to stand idly about; linger aimlessly.

+"Minor Altercations" means physical contact is involved and no physical injury

+"Parent" means the biological, adoptive or foster parent, guardian or person in parental relation to a student.

+"Physical Harassment" means physical conduct that creates a hostile, intimidating or offensive environment and/or interferes with another's ability to learn, such as, but not limited to; threatening or intimidating actions, blocking a person's path with intent to threaten or intimidate, pushing, shoving, or purposely bumping into a person.

+"Racial Harassment" means intimidation through use of epithets or slurs involving race, ethnicity or national origin.

+"Reckless Endangerment" means subjecting individuals to danger by recklessly engaging in conduct that creates a grave risk of death or serious injury but no actual physical injury.

+"Removal" means relocating, other than suspension and change in placement, for disciplinary reasons from the student's current educational placement to an interim alternative educational setting (IAES).

+"Riot" means four or more persons simultaneously engaging in tumultuous and violent conduct and thereby intentionally or recklessly causing or creating a grave risk of physical injury or substantial property damage or causing public alarm.

-- "Hazing" is an induction, initiation or membership process involving harassment which produces public humiliation, physical or emotional discomfort, bodily injury or public ridicule or creates a situation where public humiliation, physical or emotional discomfort, bodily injury or public ridicule is likely to occur. - "Indecent" means grossly inappropriate or offensive to manners or morals. - "Insubordination" means not following directive of an adult; being disobedient. - "Investigatory Interview" an information seeking activity. - "Loitering" means to stand idly about; linger aimlessly. - "Parent" means the biological, adoptive or foster parent, guardian or person in parental relation to a student. - "Physical Harassment" means physical conduct that creates a hostile, intimidating or offensive environment and/or interferes with another's ability to learn, such as, but not limited to; threatening or intimidating actions, blocking a person's path with intent to threaten or intimidate, pushing, shoving, or purposely bumping into a person. - "Racial Harassment" means intimidation through use of epithets or slurs involving race, ethnicity or national origin. - "Removal" means relocating, other than suspension and change in placement, for disciplinary reasons from the student's current educational placement to an interim alternative educational setting (IAES). - "School Bus" means every motor vehicle owned by a public or governmental agency or private school and operated for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity to or from school or school activities, or, privately owned and operated for compensation for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity to or from school or school activities (Education Law §11[1] and Vehicle and Traffic Law §142). - "School District Function" means any CECSD-sponsored extracurricular event or activity. - "School Resource Officer (SRO)" a law enforcement officer, with sworn authority, assigned by the employing police department to work at a school in collaboration with a school and community-based organizations. - "Sexual Orientation" means actual or perceived heterosexuality, homosexuality, or bisexuality. - "Sexual Harassment" means harassment based on sex or sexual orientation, which consists of unwelcome sexual advances, request for sexual favors, sexually motivated physical conduct or other verbal or physical conduct of sexual nature.
+"Robbery" means forcible stealing of property from a person by using or threatening the immediate use of physical force.

+"School Bus" means every motor vehicle owned by a public or governmental agency or private school and operated for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity to or from school activities, or, privately owned and operated for compensation for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity to or from school or school activities (Education Law §11[1] and Vehicle and Traffic Law §142).

+"School District Function" means any CECSD-sponsored extracurricular event or activity.

+"School Resource Officer (SRO)" a law enforcement officer, with sworn authority, assigned by the employing police department to work at a school in collaboration with a school and community-based organizations.

+"Sexual Orientation" means actual or perceived heterosexuality, homosexuality, or bisexuality.

+"Sexual Harassment" means harassment based on sex or sexual orientation, which consists of unwelcome sexual advances, request for sexual favors, sexually motivated physical conduct or other verbal, non-verbal or physical conduct of sexual nature.